Steckschwein/steckschwein.github.io/content/hardware/index.md

 #### Digital Section

 The V9958 supports up to 192k of video RAM - 128k in two banks, plus additional 64k "extended" RAM.
-The video chip having his own RAM also means, that every access to the video RAM has to happen through the means of the V9958.
-There is now way for the CPU to access the video RAM directly.
+The video chip having his own RAM also means that every access to the video RAM has to happen through the means of the V9958.
+There is no way for the CPU to access the video RAM directly.
 The VDP has it's own /WAIT line, which it can use to signal that it is still busy doing VRAM access.
 This line can be connected to the 65c02's RDY line to halt the CPU until the VDP is ready again.

 ![v9958 digital section](images/video_digital.png)